DN-debug/wofi-themes/README.md

 ## Install

-Copy the relevant `style.css` to you Wofi directory `~/.config/wofi/`and run Wofi to test the effects.
+Copy the relevant `style.css` to your Wofi directory `~/.config/wofi/`and run Wofi to test the effects.

 ## Contribution